 “Beauty and a Beat” – Justin Bieber

-Released back in 2012, Justin Bieber’s “Beauty and a Beat” was a commercial success but received mixed reviews from critics.
+Released in 2012, Justin Bieber’s “Beauty and a Beat” achieved commercial success but received mixed reviews from critics.

 As it would turn out, Bieber himself was not a fan of the song or how it sounded, only releasing it as he knew it would be successful.

-“Beauty and a Beat” is said to be the only song from Believe, his third album, that he did not co-write.
+“Beauty and a Beat” is reportedly the only song from his third album, Believe, that Justin Bieber did not co-write.
 Perhaps another reason he is more critical of it?

 “Smells Like Teen Spirit” – Nirvana